iamtanveer/covey.town/FEATURES.md

 <img src="docs/private-5.png" width="80%">

-6. None of the other users will be a part of the conversation since it is a private channel between the two users.
+6. None of the other users will be a part of the conversation and hence will not be able to see any messages that are sent between the two users since it is a private channel.